AlexxNica/closure-compiler-npm/README.md

 [main repository](https://github.com/google/closure-compiler/).

 ## Getting Started
-*This package requires Java to be installed and in the path.* Looking for a version that does not require Java?
+*This package requires Java to be installed and in the path.*
+Looking for a version that does not require Java?
 Take a look at the JavaScript port: [google-closure-compiler-js](https://github.com/google/closure-compiler-js).

 If you are new to [Closure-Compiler](https://developers.google.com/closure/compiler/), make sure to read and understand the [compilation levels](https://developers.google.com/closure/compiler/docs/compilation_levels), as the compiler works very differently depending on selected level.

-For help or questions about the compiler, your best resource will be [Stack Overflow](http://stackoverflow.com/questions/tagged/google-closure-compiler).
+If you need help or have questions about the compiler, your best resource will be [Stack Overflow](http://stackoverflow.com/questions/tagged/google-closure-compiler).
 Posts there are monitored by multiple Closure Compiler team members.

 You may also post in the
 [Closure Compiler Discuss Google Group](https://groups.google.com/forum/#!forum/closure-compiler-discuss).

-*Please avoid cross-posting to Stack Overflow and Closure Compiler Discuss Google Group.*
+*Please avoid cross-posting to Stack Overflow and Closure Compiler Discuss Google Group at the same time.*

 ## Usage
-The compiler package now includes building tool plugins for [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/).
+The compiler package now includes building tool plugins for both [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/).

 ### Installation